keffren/go/project_2/README.md

-# RES API  WITH STANDARD GO LIBRARY
+# REST API  WITH STANDARD GO LIBRARY

 The previous project focused on creating a web server using common Go packages.
 Now, let's apply that knowledge to build a REST API.